When the concept of a "personal brand" was first mentioned to me, I took issue with the idea.

 Do sales people need a personal brand?

-Last week I talked to several business owners who are also responsibile for sales and new business.
+I spoke with several business owners who are also responsible for sales and new business.
 Before every conversation, we do what their potential buyer would do before talking to them.
 (This also applies to sales people in a company.)

 Does the lack of a personal brand hurt sales?
 How do you know?
 It is likely you don't, because they don't tell you.
 But they might tend to ignore your calls, emails, and choose someone else that is more transparent and known.